 This is true.
 But only if you have a qualified home inspector perform the inspection.
 But for the sake of argument, let’s say you did hire a good one.

 Some Sellers will attempt to fix everything on their inspection report generated from the home inspectors findings.
-This is a good thing.
+This is a good thing if done by competent and qualified professionals.
+If done by the cheapest person they could find on Craigslist, not so much.

 In this case, it certainly pays off in the long run.